About Karsten Silz

 About this site

 I build this site with Hugo, the world’s fastest framework for building websites.

 The market leader in cloud-based image and video management, Cloudinary, hosts the images.

 Disqus, the leading networked community platform, hosts comments for blog articles.

-I use Short.cm, a great URL shortening service.
+I use Short.io, an excellent URL shortening service.